Disentanglement as Identifiable Pushforward Factorisation: Background

+\keypoint{Generative Adversarial Network (\textbf{GAN})} A GAN learns a deterministic LVM parameterised by a \textit{generator} network $g$, by minimising the Jensen-Shannon divergence between $p_\theta(x)$ and $p(x)$, as approximated by a classifier.

-\keypoint{Disentanglement} While not well defined, disentanglement typically refers to associating distinct semantically meaningful features of the data with distinct latent co-ordinates $z_i$, such that data generated by varying a single $z_i$ differ in a single semantic feature \citep[][]{bengio2013representation, betavae, ramesh2018spectral, rolinek2019variational, shuweakly}.
-While samples from a VAE exhibit disentanglement, setting $\beta \cl> 1$ (a $\beta$-VAE) often enhances the effect, although at a cost to generative quality, e.g.\ blurrier images \citep{betavae, burgess2018understanding}.
-Disentanglement relates closely to independent component analysis (\textbf{ICA}), which aims to recover \text{statistically independent components} of the data under the same LVM but with a deterministic observation model, $p_\theta(x|z) = \delta_{x-d(z)}$.
+\keypoint{Disentanglement} While not formally defined, disentanglement refers to when a trained model identifies semantic features with distinct latent variables $z_i$, such that varying a latent co-ordinate causes generated samples to differ by a single feature \citep[][]{bengio2013representation, betavae, ramesh2018spectral, rolinek2019variational}.
+This appears to relate closely to \textit{Independent Component Analysis} (\textbf{ICA}), which aims to identify \textit{statistically independent components} of data generated under an LVM (\Eqref{eq:lvm}).